nextcloud/documentation/admin_manual/auth_ldap.rst

    Failure

-In case the configuration fails, you can see details in ownCloud’s log, which is in the data directory and called ``owncloud.log`` or on the bottom the ``Settings →  Admin page``.
+In case the configuration fails, you can see details in ownCloud's log, which is in the data directory and called ``owncloud.log`` or on the bottom the ``Settings →  Admin page``.
 Unfortunately it requires a reload – sorry for the inconvenience.